sonata-nfv/tng-sla-mgmt/README.md

 ### Database

-The SLA Manager is using [PosgreSQL](https://www.postgresql.org/) as internal database.
+The SLA Manager is using PosgtreSQL, for storing SLA records and correlations.
 The database includes the following tables:
 *  `ns_template` - stores and manages correlations between sla templates and network services.
 *  `cust_sla` - stores and manages correlations between slas, instatiated network services and the customers. it is also used to manage the Agreements's informations.